 2. The NWDAF collects input data from AMF as defined in Table 6.21.2-1 via the AMF event exposure service.

+The collected UE location information from AMF is optional and may assist in the statistics/prediction of UE moving direction and speed in step 4.

 3. The NWDAF collects the UE location information as defined in Table 6.21.2-1 via Ngmlc_Location services.